-1.1 This policy applies to all students, staff, parents, governors, volunteers and visitors.

-1.2 The purpose of the Royal Grammar School's (RGS) safeguarding policy is to ensure every child who is a registered student at our school is safe and protected from harm.
-The School undertakes to always act in the best interested of the child.
-This means we will always work to:

-- Protect children and young people from maltreatment; - Prevent impairment of our children's and young people's health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people to have the best outcomes.

-1.3 RGS fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are students at our school.
+- 1.1 This policy applies to all students, staff, parents, governors, volunteers, contractors and visitors. - 1.2 The purpose of the Royal Grammar School's (RGS) safeguarding and child protection policy is to ensure every child who is a registered student at our school is safe and protected from harm.
+The school undertakes always to act in the best interests of the child.
+This means we will always work to: - Protect children and young people from maltreatment; - prevent impairment of our children's and young people's physical, emotional and mental healthor development; - ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - undertake that role so as to enable children and young people to have the best outcomes. - 1.3 RGS fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are students at our school.
 The elements of our policy are prevention, protection and support.
-This policy gives clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all students.
+This policy gives clear direction to staff, volunteers, visitors, contractors and parents about expected behaviour and our legalresponsibility to safeguard and promote the welfare of all students. - 1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from school or who go missing from education, particularly on repeat occasions.
+Pastoral leaders will regularly liaise with the Designated Safeguarding Lead (DSL)

-1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from school or who go missing from education, particularly on repeat occasions.
-Pastoral leaders will regularly liaise with the Designated Safeguarding Lead (DSL) to discuss all persistently absent students and those who go missing to identify the risk of abuse and neglect, including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm.
+to discuss all persistently absent students and those who go missing to identify the risk of abuse and neglect, including sexual abuse, child sexual exploitation or child criminal exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm.